 At the present time, Freda is an advocate for her mother-in-law who is 105 and her parents who are in their 90’s.
 Their stories inspired her to write her picture manuscripts about the Holocaust and dementia.

 Giving Testimony in Montreal in 2016

-Montreal Holocaust Memorial Center
+Montreal Holocaust Museum

 In the final session of their filmed testimony, Holocaust survivors Mara and Marek Lewkowicz share treasured photographs of their friends and family.
 Here, they hold photos of their younger selves; Marek’s photo taken in Balkhash, Kazakhstan, and Mara’s taken in the Hasenhecke Displaced Person’s camp near Kassel, Germany.